Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

   ![Capture of VS Code, input-values.yaml file.
 Line 2: ADM_EMAIL: "admin@example.com" is highlighted with text: Click here and type your domain.](img/beginnersguide/image75.png)

   iii.
-For Namespace: ”hcce’”<- Leave that
+For Namespace: ”hcce’” ⬅ Leave that

   iv.
 For the SMTP_SERVER and the following SMTP lines, retrieve your Scaleway **Host**, **Port**, **Username**, and **Secret Key** entries that you saved from Step 6.